CS50Spring2023/nuggets2-binary-brigade/README.md

 - Lib: Incldues given helper modules `mem` and `file`.
 - Support: Includes the given modules `log` and `support`.
 - Maps: Includes the given maps and `dungeon.txt`, created by the team.

+## Extra Credit

+This branch contains two extra credit additions: visibility range and stealing gold.
+See descriptions in design and implementation specs, as well as the relevant files.